 Founded in 2003, the Wisconsin Collaborative for Healthcare Quality (WCHQ) is a voluntary, nonprofit consortium of 38 organizations—including health systems, medical groups and hospitals—committed to using the public reporting of comparative measures of performance to catalyze improvements in the quality and affordability of health care in the state, in turn enhancing the health status of individuals and communities.

 The Wisconsin Collaborative for Healthcare Quality (WCHQ) recognized the Choosing Wisely campaign as a unique opportunity to educate and engage physicians and patients in meaningful conversations and actions around appropriate care at the appropriate time.

-Guided by a multi-stakeholder advisory committee, WCHQ selected 10 of the Choosing Wisely specialty society recommendations to focus on in Wisconsin, while also designing and hosting a Choosing Wisely kickoff meeting attended by 150 people during its initial outreach efforts.
-Selected recommendations focus on:
+Guided by a multi-stakeholder advisory committee, WCHQ selected 10 of the Choosing Wisely specialty society recommendations to focus on in Wisconsin, and also designed and hosted a Choosing Wisely kickoff meeting attended by 150 people during its initial outreach efforts.
+Selected recommendations focused on:

 - Reducing antibiotic prescriptions for acute bronchitis;

 - Reducing diagnostic imaging for low-back pain; and